lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-01-19-plan-your-move-to-agentforce-marketing.md

 Setting up Data 360 is easy.
 Setting it up *correctly* is what determines long-term success.

-Most Data 360 implementation issues are not caused by missing features—they are caused by early identity and mapping decisions that seemed harmless at the time.
+Most Data 360 implementation issues are not caused by missing features.
+They are caused by early identity and mapping decisions that seemed harmless at the time.

 By:

 - Treating the Individual DMO as the true person
 - Using ContactId as the IndividualId for Person Accounts
-- Avoiding junction DMOs for identity and engagement paths
 - Anchoring B2B strategies on Accounts and B2C strategies on Individuals

 You build a Data 360 foundation that is scalable, compliant, activation-ready, and resilient as the platform evolves.

-Getting this right early saves countless hours later—and gives your marketing teams the confidence to move fast without breaking things.
+Getting this right early saves countless hours later, and gives your marketing teams the confidence to move fast without breaking things.